IJAHARKHAN/javascript-chai-with-code/README.md

 # javascript-chai-with-code
-Learning JavaScript form Chai with Code
+Learning JavaScript from Chai with Code